Charles F. Frothingham

-Charles Frederick Frothingham (1851 – May 17, 1923) was an American stockbroker and corporate director.
+Charles Frederick Frothingham (c.
+1851 – May 17, 1923) was an American stockbroker and corporate director.

 Early life

-Frothingham was born in Albany, New York in 1851 and was educated at the Albany Academy.
+Frothingham was born in Albany, New York in about 1851 and was educated at the Albany Academy.
 He was a son of Charles Frothingham (1816–1895) and Catharine Tremper (née Van Steenbergh) Frothingham (1818–1902), a daughter of John R. Van Steenburgh.
 Among his siblings were Anna Frothingham and Elizabeth Frothingham (the wife of Charles Whitehead).